← Back to 史記

 9

-Shusun Tong wore Confucian robes, which the Han King disliked; So he changed his attire, adopting a short jacket in the Chu fashion, which pleased the King of Han.
+Shusun Tong wore Confucian robes, and the King of Han disliked them; So he changed his attire, adopting a short jacket in the Chu fashion, which pleased the King of Han.

 10